bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A transaction type relayed and mined by default in Bitcoin Core 0.9.0 and later that adds arbitrary data to a provably unspendable pubkey script that full nodes don't have to store in their UTXO database.

     **Not to be confused with:** OP_RETURN (an opcode used in one of the outputs in an OP_RETURN transaction)

+  OP_CHECKMULTISIG
+    Opcode which returns true if one or more provided signatures (m) sign the correct parts of a transaction and match one or more provided public keys (n).

+  OP_CHECKSIG
+    Opcode which returns true if a signature signs the correct parts of a transaction and matches a provided public key.

+  OP_DUP
+    Operation which duplicates the entry below it on the stack.

+  OP_EQUAL
+    Operation which returns true if the two entries below it on the stack are equivalent.

+  OP_EQUALVERIFY
+    Operation which terminates the script in failure unless the two entries below it on the stack are equivalent.

+  OP_HASH160
+    Operation which converts the entry below it on the stack into a RIPEMD(SHA256()) hashed version of itself.

+  OP_RETURN
+    Operation which terminates the script in failure.

+  OP_VERIFY
+    Operation which terminates the script if the entry below it on the stack is non-true (zero).

+  Output index
+    The sequentially-numbered index of outputs in a single transaction starting from 0.

   Opcode
   Data-pushing opcode